parrt/msds692/notes/buzzfeed.md

 Note the `post_category` thing inside of the weird `data-bfa` attribute of the `a` tag.
 We need to grab both the `href` and the topic/category from this `a` tag.
 Unfortunately it's a lot trickier than looking for a simple `class` attribute as we did with HackerNews.

 To get all `a` tags that has an attribute with `post_category`, we have to do something fancy.
-Were going to pass in a function to `findAll`:
+We're going to pass in a function to `findAll`:

 ```python
 for link in soup.findAll(lambda tag: tag.name=='a' and 'data-bfa' in tag.attrs):